-We will go through these processes in more detail and elaborate on how they are generally necessary, independent from the domain of the project.
+We will go through these processes in more detail and elaborate on how they are generally necessary, independent of the project domain.

 Specification of the Project’s Purpose and Scope

-By definition, a project is a unique endeavor to perform a task in a limited time.
+By definition, a project is a unique endeavor to perform a task in a limited period of time.
 In any domain, this endeavor needs to be defined in a project scope.
-The scope entails listing all of the project's deliverables, expenses, objectives, activities, and due dates, as well as everything the client hopes to accomplish through the project and all of its components (Haley et al., 2006).
+The scope specifies all the project's deliverables, expenses, objectives, activities, and due dates, as well as everything the client hopes to accomplish through the project and all of its components (Haley et al., 2006).

 Once defined, the scope is then integrated into a project charter or project plan and is often the final piece before the approval process.

-Without the scope, the biggest threat is that project managers design and implement the system beyond the restrictions of the project.
-Project management, furthermore, will lack the knowledge they need to recognize all the changes that turn into project requirements.
+Without the scope, the biggest threat is that project managers design and implement a system that goes beyond the limitations of the project.
+Project management, furthermore, will lack the knowledge needed to recognize all the changes that become project requirements.

 5.1.2 Involving and Activating Stakeholders of the Client’s Organization

-The second domain - independent step should be to identify and involve all relevant stakeholders into the requirements process.
-This way, project organizations make sure, they do not leave out important functions and elements from the system but also build connections for easy and rapid contact with each one during the project process (Project Management Institute, 2016).
-Different domains have different styles of communication and different organizational cultures – so while the process of involving and purposefully activating stakeholders may vary: a systematic involvement in key in any domain.
+The second domain - independent step is to identify and involve all relevant stakeholders in the requirements process.
+This way, project organizations ensure they do not leave out important functions and elements from the system but also build connections for easy and rapid contact with each one during the project process (Project Management Institute, 2016).
+Different domains have different styles of communication and different organizational cultures - so while the process of involving and purposefully activating stakeholders may vary, systematic involvement is key in any domain.

 5.1.3 Establishing an Accountability Structure

-The third domain-independently shared task of the basic planning process is to define responsibilities.
-Any project is a consolidated effort of multiple people to execute tasks that, when purposefully connected, result in the creation of the desired system.
-By nature, a project is a shared effort with the attempt to exploit the idea of the division of labor.
-The creation of an accountability-structure is an essential part, regardless of industry or sector.
+The third domain - independent shared task of the basic planning process is to define responsibilities.
+Any project is a consolidated effort of multiple people to execute tasks that, when purposefully connected, resulting in the creation of the desired system.
+By nature, a project is a shared effort with the aim of exploiting the division of labor.
+The creation of an accountability structure is an essential aspect, regardless of industry or sector.
 This structure attributes the requirements to phases and parties (individual managers, teams) and allows for holding them accountable for the work done (Larson & Larson, 2013).

-Additionally, project organizations of any domain need to ensure that requirements process is accessible and transparent to anyone involved, as it outlines each person's responsibility in the project process.
+Additionally, project organizations of any domain need to ensure that the requirements process is accessible and transparent to anyone involved, as it outlines each person's responsibility in the project process.

 5.1.4 Resolving Requirements-Related Conflicts Between Stakeholders

-Any project, no matter how professional, will experience some conflicting requirements that are not going to be easily acceptable to every single stakeholder.
-Depending on the context of the project, the number of distinct managers, stakeholders, and people involved varies – and even though conflicts will increase in number, the more stakeholders are involved, it will be hard for any project to avoid any kind of conflict.
+Any project, no matter how professional, will experience some conflicting requirements that are not readily acceptable to all stakeholders.
+Depending on the context of the project, the number of distinct managers, stakeholders, and people involved varies; and even though conflicts will increase in number, the more stakeholders are involved, the more difficult it will be for any project to avoid any kind of conflict.

-A strategist, for instance, might request a tool that can do an insurmountable number of separate activities simultaneously, but the operating team might view most of these capabilities to be unnecessary and unworkable (Kossmann, 2016).
+A strategist, for instance, might request a tool that can carry out a significant number of separate activities simultaneously, but the operating team might view most of these capabilities as unnecessary and unworkable (Kossmann, 2016).

-In order to get all stakeholders to agree on the system’s features and resolve this requirements conflict, projects of any domain need to include a solution in the requirements process plan.
-Consequently, getting all stakeholders on the same page, is a crucial part of projects in any industry or sector.
+To get all stakeholders to agree on the system’s features and resolve this requirements conflict, projects in any domain must include a solution in the requirements process plan.
+Consequently, getting all stakeholders on the same page is a crucial part of project management in any industry or sector.

 5.1.5 Organizing the Process of Requirement Prioritization